Registered Massage Therapy

 The sciatic nerve is a nerve bundle composed of several nerve roots that originate in the lower back and sacral area.
 This nerve goes down the back of the thigh between muscles like the piriformis, which is found in the buttock.
 Tightening of these muscles can cause the sciatic nerve to get compressed and cause pain.
 When the piriformis muscle is tight, it can spasm, which in turn compresses the sciatic nerve and causes the pain.

 RLS is complicated, because the cause is unclear.
 The main symptom is an overwhelming desire to move the legs characterized by some type of uncomfortable or painful sensations.
 Generally, RLS symptoms are relieved through movement.
 Some people choose to walk around.
 Others stretch or simply move their legs.
 Another method of relief is with massage.
 Tactile and temperature stimulation, including massage and hydrotherapy, can be successful in decreasing symptoms associated with RLS.

 What to expect at your first visit

 After filling out a brief health intake form, your RMT will discuss a treatment plan and the various techniques that can be incorporated into your treatment depending on your health needs/goals.

 Our RMT's work as a team

 It is our goal to provide effective treatment in a timely manner.
-With 6 RMTs in house, we are able to provide appointment times from 8am-6pm on Monday to Thursday and 8am - 5pm on Friday and 9am-2pm on Saturday.
-Feel free to stick to one therapist if you wish, or rotate through all six!
+With several RMTs in house, we are able to provide morning, afternoon and evening appointments.
+Feel free to stick to one therapist or rotate through them all!